timhaintz/timhaintz.github.io/_drafts/draft-post.md

 *Sort-Object - Property VMHost* will keep all of the VMware hosts together and sorted by name.

-Finally, Format-Table
+Finally, [Format-Table](https://docs.microsoft.com/en-us/powershell/module/microsoft.powershell.utility/format-table?view=powershell-6) is used to output the information as a table.

+*Format-Table -AutoSize* adjusts the column size and number of columns based on the width of the data.

 ### Results
 I edited the results below to easily show the CanonicalName and SAN ID.
+The first results display when only 1 path is visible from VMware to the storage.
+The second results show when 4 paths are visible.
 ```PowerShell
 # Code block run with 1 path visible
 VMHost  CanonicalName   SAN ID